Last updated on January 12th, 2021 at 10:31 am

-The furlough scheme, or job retention scheme, is open until the end of October 2020, although it is changing from the beginning of August.
-Lenders are likely to review their policies too, but at present, most have said that they will accept remortgage applications from furloughed workers.
+The furlough scheme, or job retention scheme, is open until the end of April 2021.
+Lenders are likely to review their criteria, but at present, most have said that they will accept remortgage applications from furloughed workers.

 In May 2020, the top 10 mortgage lenders in the UK confirmed to Which that they will not carry out affordability tests on existing customers wishing to remortgage on a like-for-like basis, so customers will not be affected if they have been furloughed.
 However, if a customer wishes to borrow more money, their finances will be assessed.